olivanov/watson-insight/README.md

 ## Overview
 This is a demo iOS Swift app providing some cognitive analysis on content, that can be entered in 4 different ways:
 - Take a photo or chose one in the gallery.
-The `Visual Recognition API` is used to run a classification, detect faces and extract the text to be further analyzed.
+The `Visual Recognition API` is used to run a classification and face detection.
 - Use the iPhone microphone.
 The `Speech To Text API` is used to generate a text transcription.
 - Open a Word or PDF document with the app.
 The `Document Conversion API` is used to convert the content in plain text.
 - Compose or copy-paste some text.